Bitpanda: Sponsoring

 In 2021, Bitpanda became the official global partner of the Davis Cup in men's tennis.
-At the beginning of 2022, the company formed a partnership with the Italian Rugby Federation, becoming the main and jersey sponsor of the Italian Rugby Union national team.
+At the beginning of 2022, the company formed a partnership with the Italian Rugby Federation, becoming the main and jersey sponsor of the Italy national rugby union team.
 Additionally, Bitpanda became a premium sponsor of the World Padel Tour, a sport derived from tennis.
 Since January 2024, there has been a strategic partnership as a crypto partner with FC Bayern Munich.
 At the start of the 2024 season, a partnership with the NFL commenced.
 In August 2024, Bitpanda became a sponsor of AC Milan.
-In January 2025 Eric Demuth, Bitpanda's founder and CEO donated 1.75 million Euros to German political parties CDU, FDP and SPD.
+In January 2025, Eric Demuth, Bitpanda's founder and CEO donated €1.75 million to German political parties CDU/CSU, FDP, and SPD.